DeveloperBreeze

 });

-You'll need a server-side setup using Web Push libraries for actual push functionality, such as web-push in Node.js.
+Note: Actual push functionality requires a server-side setup using libraries like web-push in Node.js.

 Using Modern Web APIs